-Group Assignments (5) 30%
+Group Assignments (4) 25%

-Individual Assignments (4) 20%
+Individual Assignments (4) 25%

 Course Project 35%

 Participation 15%

 - \ For the purpose of grading, you are allowed to drop your lowest scoring group assignment score and your lowest individual assignment score. - Group Assignments: I will regularly assign group assignments to be completed in groups.
-There will be a total of 5 group assignments.
-The first group assignment is due on the first meeting, but it may be completed one-session late Submit one write-up for the entire group, being careful to note all the names of group members. - Individual Assignments: I will also assign individual assignments.
+There will be a total of 4 group assignments.
+Submit one write-up for the entire group, being careful to note all the names of group members. - Individual Assignments: I will also assign individual assignments.
 These are to be done individually without collaboration.
 There will be a total of 4 individual assignments.